-The Washington State legislature passed HB 1257, effective in July 2019, state officials also incorporated HB 1257 in the Washington Utilities Transportation Commission (Commission) RNG Policy Statement5 issued in December 2020.
-Puget Sound Energy conducted an RFI (request for information) to determine the availability and pricing of RNG supplies.
+HB 1257 passed the Washington State legislature and became effective in July 2019; state officials also incorporated it in the Washington Utilities Transportation Commission (Commission) RNG Policy Statement they issued in December 2020.
+Puget Sound Energy conducted an RFI (Request for Information) to determine the availability and pricing of RNG supplies.
 After analysis and negotiation, we acquired a long-term supply of RNG from a recently completed and operational landfill project in Washington at a competitive price.
 We are providing RNG under a voluntary RNG program for PSE customers.
 We will incorporate RNG supply not utilized in PSE's voluntary RNG program(s) into our supply portfolio, displacing natural gas purchases as provided in HB 1257.